WaleedMuslem/ADL1_Quiz/Documents/System_Design.md

 ## System Design
 ========
 ## Introduction
+In recent years, with the development of the Internet, the application of network technology has been deepened, web page production and website construction have become more and more popular, and various web pages and website construction software have emerged one after another.

 ## Goal
 Getting used to working in a project is one of the most important steps that a person should take when they start working in the software industry.
 There are a variety of tools that can help them manage their projects, such as Git, Trello, and GitLab.